Saratov: History

 During World War II, Saratov was a station on the north–south Volzhskaya Rokada, a specially designated military railroad supplying troops, ammunition and supplies to Stalingrad.
 In 1942-1943 the city was bombed by German aircraft.
 The main target was the Kirov oil refinery, which was heavily bombarded, seriously damaging the installation and destroying 80% of its plant and temporarily interrupting its work.
 The Luftwaffe was able to destroy all the fuel stock at bases in Saratov and eliminate the oil plant in the city.

 Until the end of the Soviet Union in 1991, the Soviet authorities designated Saratov a "closed city"; off-limits to all foreigners due to its military importance as the site of a vital facility manufacturing military aircraft.

 German community

 Saratov played a prominent role in the history of the Volga Germans.

 In July 1763 Catherine II published an edict in which she promised that German settlers would remain German and enjoy a great deal of autonomy, even if they moved to the Volga region.
 Many Germans did so.
-There, the continued with their German language, their own education, their churches (for the Catholics the Diocese of Tiraspol was later founded and seated in Saratov), their publications, etc.
+There, they continued with their German language, their own education, their churches (for the Catholics the Diocese of Tiraspol was later founded and seated in Saratov), their publications, etc.